Table of Contents

 What is a business license?

-“Business license” refers to any type of license or permit required by a state or other government agency in order to operate your business or provide your services.
+“Business license” refers to any type of license or permit required by a state or other government agency to operate your business or provide your services.

 Its main purpose is to make sure you abide by industry regulations and to officially register your business with the government for tax purposes.
 Various types of licenses may be required depending on your specific activities.